bazaarvoice/bv-ui-core/lib/global/README.md

 # Global

-Exposes the browser's `window` object for safe use elsewhere
+Exposes the browser's `window` object for safe use elsewhere.

 ## Usage
 ```javascript